Pratap Chandra Lal: Indo-Pakistani War of 1971

 Lal ensured that the Indian Army and the IAF worked closely with each other.
-The advance HQ of the Western Air Command and Eastern Air Command were alongside their respective Army Commands.
-The advance HQs, under an Air Commodore, were responsible for providing support to the Army as required.
-Each Corps HQ under the Commands had a Tactical Air Centre, commanded by a Group Captain, who reported to the Advance HQ.
-In the field, forward air controllers were made responsible for directing strikes called out in the support of the Army.
+The advance HQs of Western Air Command and Eastern Air Command were alongside their respective army commands.
+The advance HQs, under an air commodore, were responsible for providing support to the Army as required.
+Each corps HQ under the commands had a tactical air centre, commanded by a group captain, who reported to the advance HQ.
+In the field, forward air controllers were responsible for directing strikes called out in the support of the Army.

 The war lasted less than a fortnight and saw more than 90,000 Pakistani soldiers taken prisoner.
 It ended with the unconditional surrender of Pakistan's eastern half and resulted in the birth of Bangladesh as a new nation.
-In addition to the POWs, Pakistan suffered 6,000 casualties against India's 2,000.
 The IAF flew over 7300 sorties in 14 days, an average of about 500 sorties per day.
-About 86 aircraft of the PAF were downed and 42 aircraft of the IAF lost.
+About 86 PAF aircraft were downed, at the cost of 42 IAF aircraft.

 For his services to the nation, Lal was awarded the Padma Vibhushan in January 1972.
 Lal retired from service on 16 January 1973 after serving for over 33 years.
 He handed over charge to Air Chief Marshal Om Prakash Mehra.

 Post-retirement

 In April 1973, Lal was appointed full-time chairman and managing director (CMD) of the Indian Airlines Corporation (IAC).
 With the IAC increasing in magnitude and complexity, a need for appointing a full-time CMD was felt.
 Lal was also a part of the 21-member apex body constituted by the Ministry of Labour to delve into the problems of industrial relations for industries in the private sector.
-In August 1976, he was removed from the Chairmanship after a falling out with Sanjay Gandhi.
+In August 1976, he was removed from the chairmanship after a falling out with Sanjay Gandhi.
 With the new government being formed in March 1977, Lal was appointed part-time Chairman of Indian Airlines in July.
 Lal also served as the chairman of the Indian Tube Company, a part of the Tata Group.

 In February 1978, J. R. D. Tata, the founder and long-time chairman of Air India was unceremoniously dropped from the board by Prime Minister Morarji Desai.
 Lal, who was the chairman of Indian Airlines was appointed chairman of Air India as well.
-Two senior executives – Managing Director K G Appusamy and Deputy Managing Director Nari Dastur – resigned in protest.
+Two senior executives, Managing Director K G Appusamy and Deputy Managing Director Nari Dastur, resigned in protest.